droper/ioet_test/README.md

 The program read strings from a text file and use them to calculate the week payment for a worker.
 The string contains the worker name and each day turn beginning and ending.

-Each day is divided in three turns:
+Each day is divided in three shifts:

 * Night: 00:00 - 9:00
 * Day: 9:00 - 18:00